jacob-mennell/IBM-Data-Science-Professional-Certificate/README.md

 # Gym-Venues-New-York-Toronto

-###  Repository for work undertaken for the IBM Data Science Professiional Certificate
+###  Repository for work undertaken for the IBM Data Science Professiional Certificate in 2020

 ##### Final capstone project analyses the distribution of gym related venues in Toronto and New York with Python and K-Means Clustering machine learning.